2° Edition of the workshop aims at fostering discussion about the state of the art on regulations for AI and how to use AI for regulations

 The European Union was one of the first major jurisdictions to introduce a comprehensive legislation for AI, and it is expected that many more jurisdictions will follow the EU lead.

-The IT market is a global and transnational market, where one system is developed in a country and deployed in another, and accessed in a third one.
-Accordingly, in this trans-jurisdictional context the actual AI Act will have an impact not only in the European market but also in the worldwide market.
-Other countries will regulate the AI systems, this implies that harmonization of these norms will be desirable for the market and the enterprises in the field, and will be inevitable the impact of the first strong restrictive regulations of some countries, on the following regulations and on the economy on the global market.
+The IT market is a global and transnational market, in which one system is developed in a country, deployed in another country, and accessed in a third one.
+Accordingly, in this trans-jurisdictional context, the AI Act will have will be impacting the European market and the worldwide market.
+Other countries will regulate AI systems, the harmonization of different norms will be needed for stakeholders and enterprises in the field.
+The AI Act is the first strong restrictive regulation on AI systems, therefore, it is impacting the development of further regulation and the economy of the global market in general.

 (University of Turin, Italy)